 Drainage

 Repair category 1

-Notes All foul and surface water drainage is assumed to be to the main public sewer.
+Notes All foul and surface water drainage is assumed to be connected to the septic tank.
 The system was not tested.
+Drainage arrangements should be confirmed.
+The maintenance liability, rights of access and SEPA consents should be confirmed.